 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
-Sanitary fittings in the shower room comprise a white suite of wc, wash hand basin and shower cabinet with electric shower.
+Sanitary fittings in the bathroom comprise a white suite of W.C., wash hand basin and bath with mixer shower over.
 There is a sink unit within the kitchen.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a 'Potterton' wall mounted gas central heating boiler located within the kitchen.
+There is an "Ideal" wall mounted gas central heating boiler located within the roof space.
 This serves water filled radiators throughout the property and also provides domestic hot water.
+The heating system is supplemented by electric under floor heating within the bathroom.

 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is assumed to be to the main public sewage system.
+Drainage is to the main public sewerage system.